SquareBracketAssociates/LearningOOPWithPharo/Chapters/OOPNutshell/OOPNutshell.md

 Try it and it should print the expected results.
 What do we see with this definition: it is a kind of recursive definition.
 The name of a directory is in fact the concatenation (here we just add in the stream but this is the same. ) of the name of its parents (as shown in Figure *@InstancesRecursion@*).

-Similar to a recursive function navigating a structure composed of similar elements (like a linked-list or any structure defined by induction), each parent receives and executes another time the `printOn:` method and returns the name for its part.
+Similar to a recursive function navigating a structure composed of similar elements (like a linked list or any structure defined by induction), each parent receives and executes another time the `printOn:` method and returns the name for its part.

 ### Adding files